Erik Steimle Appointed to the National Hydropower Association Board of Directors

 An interview with Paul Jacob, CEO of Rye Development.
 With a pipeline of 25 projects across the US, Rye is committed to the responsible development of untapped hydropower resources while maintaining balance of the rivers’ environmental and commercial requirements, says Jacob.
 Through responsible energy development, Rye brings communities around the country substantial infrastructure, job creation, and a local source of renewable, non-consumptive energy.

-A green-energy win in Klamath County
+An energy storage win in Klamath County

 • The Oregonian